xinyinghou/nested_dict_classroom/_sources/pps-end-survey.rst

     :results: instructor

-    From 1-lowest to 9-highest, how closely do the solutions provided in the "Help" **align with** your initial idea for a solutions?
+    From 1-lowest to 9-highest, how closely do the solutions provided in the "Help" <b>align with</b> your initial idea for a solutions?
 Explain the reason for your choice in the comment box.

 .. shortanswer:: end_explain

     If you did not use the “Help ” at all when solving the above practice problems, please explain why.
 Please skip this question if you used the "Help" at least once.